robenkleene/design-references/photoshop/photoshop-fill.md

 #### Sampling Brush Tool

-Acts as a `Sampling Area` eraser by default, hold `⌥` and click-and-drag to add to the `Sampling Area`.
+Acts as a `Sampling Area` eraser by default, hold `⌥` and click-and-drag to add to the `Sampling Are